-World Childless Week 2018 – Men Matter Too – In September 2018, World Childless Week included a whole day of programming for childless men called Men Matter Too where you can read blogs, articles and videos created by and for childless men.
-World Childless Week will take place for the 3rd year in 2019 from 16th-22nd September www.WorldChildlessWeek.net
+Men Matter Too – In September 2018 World Childless Week started including a dedicated day of programming for childless men called Men Matter Too where you can read blogs, articles and videos created by and for childless men.
+This continued in 2019 and 2020, both pages full of articles and resources.

 Academic research into issues of male childlessness